Federal Criminal Trials

 Whether your impression is formed from a real-life scenario or watching a movie or television show, most of us have some sense of how jury trials work.
 Basically, a group of citizens listen to evidence and decide whether someone is guilty of a crime, right?

 And while that is certainly true, what most people don’t realize is that the proceedings differ in state and federal court.
 While both state and federal courts afford an accused persons the right to have a jury trial, there are actually some important differences between the two systems.
+For example, in the federal system, a judge – never a jury – decides a defendant’s punishment.
+In the state system, a jury almost always decides punishment.

 Most crimes that make the daily news are state cases that involve conduct such as murder, burglary, sexual assault, kidnapping, driving under the influence, theft, or robbery.
 The cases are tried in state court.
 Federal crimes are generally more complex and can involve allegations of wire fraud, mail fraud, tax evasion, Medicaid/Medicare fraud, money laundering, child pornography, extortion, conspiracy, and structuring.
 They are tried in federal court.